7RU7H/Archive/Antivirus-Evasion/Antivirus-Evasion.md

 ## Detection Techniques

+The simplist form of detection is the use of [Static Detection](), a predefined set of signatures of malicious files that are used in conjunction with pattern matching to find unique strings, Checksums, sequences of bytecode or hex values and crytographic hashes.
+After which the application performing the [Static Detection]() will perform a set of comparisons between existing files within the operating system and a database of signatures.

+[Dynamic Detection]() in contrast to Static techniques takes place during runtime.
+One method is  inspects Windows application calls and monitor Windows API calls using Windows [Hooks](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-hooks).
+Another being Sandboxing.

 With sandboxing, rulesets and partial execution, [Heuristic-Based Detection](https://en.wikipedia.org/wiki/Heuristic_analysis) and [Behaviour-Based Detection](https://www.microsoft.com/en-us/research/video/behavior-based-malware-detection/) provide some Software functionality to perform more than just signature lookup automating some of the process of detection and analysis.
 This aids partially in preserving the sanity of those trying to defend networks as extreme example of psychological warfare of reverse engineering possible outlined in the [Chris Domas DEF CON 23 talk suggests](https://www.youtube.com/watch?v=HlUe0TUHOIc).
+There is also Static and Dynamic variates of Heuristic Analysis
+- Static HA - decompling and extracting source code and then comparing it to well known virus source code
+- Dynamic HA - [[Malware-Analysis]] by analylists analyze potential malicious software in isolated and controlled environments to create behavioural rules or are matched to establish behaviour rulesets to detirmine malware strain.

 [Heuristic-Based Detection](https://en.wikipedia.org/wiki/Heuristic_analysis) uses sandboxed stepping through the instruction set of a binary file, without actual execution or by attempting to decompile and then analyze the source code checking known malicious patterns and program calls.